 The thought of cleaning up after a suicide can feel overwhelming to those left behind.
 Most people never think about the possibility of this happening in their home or business and are unsure how to go about dealing with the aftermath.
-When a tragic event happens, the last thing we want to think about is cost of cleanup, but it’s a reality that must be dealt with.
-If there is a CA homeowners insurance policy on the home, you will relieved to know that most home owner’s policies cover the cost of the cleanup and any repairs to your home but it must presented and the claim opened properly which we van help you navigate.
+When a tragic event happens, the last thing we want to think about is the cost of cleanup, but it’s a reality that must be dealt with.
+If there is a CA homeowners insurance policy on the home, you will be relieved to know that most homeowner’s policies cover the cost of the cleanup and any repairs to your home but it must be presented and the claim opened properly which we can help you navigate.

 Will homeowners insurance pay for the suicide cleanup costs?